 3. Commitment to the Process

-For the QBR process to work, management must maintain a commitment to perform reviews on a quarterly basis.
+For the QBR process to work, management must maintain a commitment to perform reviews every quarter.
 It takes discipline and a commitment of time, but if you miss a quarter, you lose the positive impact that it can have.
-For example, if the company has a stellar quarter, there is a tendency to forgo a cycle.
-I believe that this is a lost opportunity and if management wants to build a performance-based organization, there are opportunities to use the quarterly business review to reach even higher levels of performance.
+For example, if the company has a stellar quarter, there tends to forgo a cycle.
+I believe that this is a lost opportunity.
+If management wants to build a performance-based organization, there are opportunities to use the quarterly business review to reach even higher performance levels.

 4. Clear Roles and Expectations

 The goal of the QBR is to review and keep the business on track.
 The goal of the manager should not be to catch the rep but rather facilitate their business thinking.
 There is no hocus-pocus.
 It is important to set clear expectations of the roles of both parties.

 The sales rep’s role is to be prepared and lead the meeting.
 They own their business plan and must demonstrate that they have a strong understanding of their territory’s challenges and opportunities.
 My expectation is they come prepared with a plan of action to address the challenges and the opportunities in their territory/business.

 The sales manager’s role is to ask questions using what I call a “coaching mindset.”
 Consistently ask the same question.
 As in all performance cultures, the sales manager’s job is to hold the sales rep accountable for doing what they said they were going to do.
 For example, if part of the sales rep’s plan was to run customer five events in Q1 and only completed 3, the manager’s question should be something like, “OK Joe, you set out to do 5 when are you planning on completing the other 2?”
 Assuming Joe came prepared he would have covered that off in his comments.
 “I completed three events and had the next two scheduled this month.”